crisbbbm/timer-bddtest/README.md

 <h2>2.
 Platform limitations:</h2>

-	- The project was not tested on operating systems other than Windows
+	- The project works only on Windows platform

 <h2>4.
 Highlights:</h2>